Ficool

 "How do you notice these things?"

-Because something in my head analyzes combat like a military strategist, Wang Ben didn't say.
+Because something in my head analyzes combat like a seasoned tactician, Wang Ben didn't say.
 Because I dream of battles that lasted centuries, fought by beings who could shatter mountains.

 "I watch," he said instead.
 "I remember.
 Everyone has patterns."